-Since the beginning of the digital revolution, microchips made of silicon have consistently been shrunk to smaller and smaller sizes.
-Moore’s Law, articulated in 1965 by Gordon Moore, predicted that the number of transistors one can fit on a microchip will double every 18 to 24 months, constantly increasing computer speed and efficiency.
-By the beginning of the 21st century the traditional chip circuitry made of silicon is too microscopic to work reliably, marking the end of the silicon age.
+Ever since the digital revolution began, microchips made of silicon have been getting smaller.
+‘Moore’s Law’, based on a forecast made by Intel founder Gordon E. Moore in 1965, predicted that the number of transistors that can be fitted onto a microchip would double every 18 to 24 months, constantly increasing computer speed and efficiency.
+By the start of the twenty-first century the traditional chip circuitry made of silicon had become too microscopic to work reliably.
+It marked the end of the silicon age.

-Over 90% of the Earth’s crust is composed of silicate minerals, making silicon the second most abundant element in the Earth’s crust, after oxygen.
-It is most widely distributed in dusts, sands, planetoids, and planets as various forms of silicon dioxide (silica) or silicates.
-Silicon is the basic material in the production of integrated circuits used in computers, TVs, mobile phones and all types of electronic equipment and semiconductor devices.
-Mono-crystalline silicon is also used in large quantities by the photovoltaic industry for the production of conventional solar cells.
+Over 90% of Earth’s crust is composed of silicate minerals.
+That makes silicon the second most abundant element in the Earth’s crust, after oxygen.
+It is most widely distributed in dusts, sands, planetoids and planets as various forms of silicon dioxide (silica) or silicates.
+Silicon is the basic material used in the production of integrated circuits, which in turn are used in computers, televisions, mobile phones and every kind of electronic equipment and semiconductor device.
+Mono-crystalline silicon is also used in large quantities by the photovoltaic industry in the production of conventional solar cells.

 'Silicon Age' consists of a pure silicon ingot or boule, using a special process to obtain 99.99999% pure single crystals.
 On one side the image of the first monolithic silicon integrated circuit chip, invented by Robert Noyce in 1961, is engraved as a bas-relief.
 On the other side, the crystal comes to a natural end, in the physical form of the ingot, to the point where it cannot get any smaller.